rferrazz/zmqml/README.md

 ZmQML
 ======

-QML Binding for zeromq
+Qt5/QML Binding for zeromq

+ - It is built upon the C zeromq API
+ - It doesn't throw exceptions on errors, it returns invalid objects instead.

 Dependencies
 -------------

  - Qt 5.x
- - zeromq C binding
+ - libzmq